DELBERT McCLINTON & SELF-MADE MEN

 Not surprisingly, a lot of that perfect fit has to do with McClinton’s grit-n-honey golden throat — arguably the finest of its kind to ever roll out of West Texas.
 Apart from on the aptly titled “Middle of Nowhere,” which finds him reaching for the kind of weary, dusty falsetto that instantly evokes every Eagles slow jam you’ve ever grown sick of, his voice sounds as strong and full of one-of-a-kind character as ever.
 And the same goes for the material.
 McClinton may not be the first rocker to ever flirt with singing this kind of stuff, but rather than take the standard, Rod Stewart-paved route of just mining the Great American Songbook, almost every song on Prick of the Litter is brand new and homemade.
 Not counting “Jones for You,” written by guest trumpet player Tim Ouimette, the only outside cover here is Percy Mayfield’s “The Hunt is On.”
 McClinton himself wrote or co-wrote the remaining 10 tunes, many with members of his own road band, Self-Made Men, and three with his old duet partner Glen Clark — left overs, perhaps, from their delightfully spry 2013 reunion album, Blind, Crippled and Crazy.
 And although none of the originals here quite measure up to his personal best (not just ’70s classics like “Two More Bottles of Wine” and “Victim of Life’s Circumstances,” but really any of the many gems he’s polished off since 2001’s Grammy-winning Nothing Personal), they’re all delightfully Delbert in wit and sentiment.
 The lovely “San Miguel” is an earnest love letter to his wife and favorite (well, land-locked, at least) getaway south of the border, while the closing time lament “Pullin’ the Strings” finds him drolly noting “I’m goin’ nowhere, but I’m makin’ good time.”
 Then there’s the bounty hunter in the vivid character study “Skip Chaser,” who heads out to work each morning with hot donuts on his mind and pliers in his pocket: “I got some nuts to crack,” he explains, “hope they ain’t mine.”

 It’s also worth noting that, crooning and all that jazz aside, there’s still plenty of that trademark McClinton swagger and groove here to keep butts wiggling.
 The opening “Don’t Do It” kicks things off with a blast of brass, but guest guitarist Jimmie Vaughan injects it with a Texas-sized dose of T-Bone Walker upscale blues and Lou Ann Barton chases it with a double shot of sass.
 The aforementioned “Skip Chaser,” meanwhile, is as rollicking as any certified roof-shaker in his decades-spanning repertoire.
 And even though McClinton’s harmonica is almost entirely absent from the mix, he does bust it out to blow a few choice bars in the terrific “Doin’ What You Do” — one of two songs here (the other being the sly, funky “Neva”) that evokes vintage Steely Dan at their absolute best, just as the equally wry “Bad Haircut” does a more rough-and-tumble Randy Newman.
-But make no mistake: Prick of the Litter is unmistakably Delbert McClinton through and through, and if that alone ain’t quite enough to help you lose your blues, it’s as good a place to start as any. — RICHARD SKANSE
+But make no mistake: Prick of the Litter is above all else Delbert McClinton through and through, and if that alone ain’t quite enough to help you lose your blues, it’s as good a place to start as any. — RICHARD SKANSE